reetu95/Customer-Retention-Segmentation-Uplift/README.md

 response works nearly 5 times better.

 But there is a catch.
-The people who respond most are the people who spend least — ₽18,279 average spend in the safest group against ₽2,024 in the riskiest.
+The people who respond most are the people who spend least, ₽18,279 average spend in the safest group against ₽2,024 in the riskiest.

 So if you count money instead of purchases, it flips.
 Picking by response ×